After Deepika-Ranveer, Priyanka Chopra's Wedding Pictures Turn Into A Meme!

 Thank you @priyankachopra for letting us know that you can use mosquito net a.k.a machardani has a veil. pic.twitter.com/EfNWhgZmdQ— saikiran (@imsai_sk) December 4, 2018

-For the uninitiated, Priyanka Chopra first got hitched in Christian wedding, followed by a Hindu wedding at Umaid Bhavan palace in Jodhpur, which was attended by Priyanka and Nick's families and close friends.
+For the uninitiated, Priyanka Chopra first got hitched in a Christian wedding, followed by a Hindu wedding at Umaid Bhavan Palace in Jodhpur, which was attended by Priyanka and Nick's families and close friends.
 Among others, Salman Khan's sister, Arpita Khan Sharma was also seen in attendance.

 Last night, Priyanka threw a lavish reception party at Hotel Taj in Delhi and it was attended by the Prime Minister Narendra Modi.
 He was seen blessing the couple and sharing a laugh with the newlyweds!

-Reportedly, Priyanka Chopra will also be hosting a reception in Mumbai for his Industry friends and it is going to be one star-studded party!
+Reportedly, Priyanka Chopra will also be hosting a reception in Mumbai for her industry friends and it is going to be one star-studded party!

 On the work front, Priyanka Chopra will be next seen in The Sky Is Pink.
 The film also casts Farhan Akhtar and Zaira Wasim in the lead roles.
 PeeCee is expected to resume the shooting soon.